T: 817-272-3471

 The Vocal Arts program at UTA provides a nurturing and challenging environment where students can grow as artists, teachers and performers.
 The outstanding faculty provides enriching and supportive study, and the department offers rewarding performing opportunities that prepare students for future careers as professional musicians.

 UTA choral ensembles are dynamic and growing.
-The A Cappella Choir offers 40-50 select singers the opportunity to tour, record, and perform in regional and national venues, while the University Singers and Women's Chorus offer talented students from the greater UTA campus community a high quality ensemble experience.
-All ensembles perform two concerts each semester on the UTA campus and periodically collaborate with orchestra.
+The A Cappella Choir offers 40-50 select singers the opportunity to tour, record, and perform in regional and national venues, while the University Singers offers talented students from the greater UTA campus community a high quality ensemble experience.
+Both ensembles perform two concerts each semester on the UTA campus and periodically collaborate with orchestra.

 Future choral music educators will find a comprehensive curriculum designed to prepare them for real-world teaching.
 Students receive quality mentoring, frequent opportunities to practice-teach, periodic podium time with UTA choral ensembles, and student teaching experiences in some of the best music programs in the Dallas-Ft.
 Worth area.